 A muscle biopsy is a relatively simple procedure.
-It is usually done on an outpatient basis, which means you will be free to leave on same day as the procedure.
-Often, you will receive local anesthesia.
-This will numb the area where the doctor is removing the tissue from, but you will remain awake for the test.
+It’s usually done on an outpatient basis, which means you’ll be free to leave the same day as the procedure.
+You may receive local anesthesia to numb the area from which the doctor is removing tissue, but you’ll remain awake for the test.

-According to the National Institutes of Health, your doctor may order a muscle biopsy for various reasons.
-(NIH) He or she may suspect you have:
+Your doctor may order a muscle biopsy for various reasons.
+They may suspect you have:

-- defects in the way your muscles metabolize, or use energy
+- a defect in the way your muscles metabolize, or use, energy

-- diseases that affect blood vessels or connective tissue, such as polyarteritis nodosa (where the arteries become swollen)
+- a disease that affects blood vessels or connective tissue, such as polyarteritis nodosa (which causes the arteries to become swollen)

-- infections related to the muscles, such as trichinosis (an infection caused by a type of roundworm)
+- an infection related to the muscles, such as trichinosis (an infection caused by a type of roundworm)

-- muscular disorders, including types of muscular dystrophy (genetic disorders that lead to muscle weakness and other symptoms)
+- a muscular disorder, including types of muscular dystrophy (genetic disorders that lead to muscle weakness and other symptoms)

-Your doctor might also use this test to tell if your symptoms are being caused by one of the muscle-related conditions above, or by a problem with your nerves.
+Your doctor might use this test to tell if your symptoms are being caused by one of the muscle-related conditions above or by a nerve problem.

 Any medical procedure that breaks the skin carries some risk of infection or bleeding.
 Bruising is also possible.
-However, since the incision made during a muscle biopsy is small — especially in needle biopsies — the risk is much lower.
+However, since the incision made during a muscle biopsy is small — especially for needle biopsies — the risk is much lower.

-Your doctor will not take a biopsy of your muscle if it was recently damaged in another procedure, such as by a needle during an electromyography (EMG) test.
+Your doctor will not take a biopsy of your muscle if it was recently damaged by another procedure such as a needle during an electromyography (EMG) test.
 Your doctor also will not perform a biopsy if there’s known muscle damage that dates back further.

-You do not need to do much to prepare for this procedure.
-Depending on the type of biopsy you will have, your doctor may give you some instructions to carry out before the test.
+You don’t need to do much to prepare for this procedure.
+Depending on the type of biopsy you’ll have, your doctor may give you some instructions to carry out before the test.
 These instructions typically apply to open biopsies.

 There are two different ways to perform a muscle biopsy.

 The most common method is called a needle biopsy.
-For this procedure, a doctor will insert a thin needle through your skin to remove your muscle tissue.
-Depending on your condition, your doctor will use a certain type of needle.
+For this procedure, your doctor will insert a thin needle through your skin to remove your muscle tissue.
+Depending on your condition, the doctor will use a certain type of needle.
 These include:

-- image-guided biopsy: this kind of needle biopsy is guided with imaging procedures —such as X-rays or CT scans — so your doctor can avoid specific areas, such as your lung, liver, or other organs
+- Image-guided biopsy.
+This kind of needle biopsy is guided with imaging procedures — like X-rays or computed tomography (CT) scans — so your doctor can avoid specific areas like your lungs, liver, or other organs.

-If the muscle sample is hard to reach, such as with deep muscles, your doctor may choose to perform an open biopsy.
+If the muscle sample is hard to reach — as may be the case with deep muscles, for instance — your doctor may choose to perform an open biopsy.
 In this case, your doctor will make a small cut in your skin and remove the muscle tissue from there.

-If you are having an open biopsy, you will receive general anesthesia.
+If you’re having an open biopsy, you may receive a general anesthesia.
 This means you will be sound asleep throughout the procedure.

-After the tissue sample is taken, it is sent to a laboratory for testing.
+After the tissue sample is taken, it’s sent to a laboratory for testing.
 It could take up to a few weeks for the results to be ready.

-Once the results are back, your doctor may call you or have you come to his or her office for a follow-up appointment to discuss the findings.
+Once the results are back, your doctor may call you or have you come to their office for a follow-up appointment to discuss the findings.